saashqdev/saashq_docker/docs/single-compose-setup.md

 ## Volumes

-- sites: Volume for bench data.
+- sites: Volume for wrench data.
 Common config, all sites, all site configs and site files will be stored here.
-- logs: Volume for bench logs. all process logs are dumped here.
+- logs: Volume for wrench logs. all process logs are dumped here.
 No need to mount it.
 Each container will create a temporary volume for logs if not specified.

 ## Adaptation